oraichain/cosmwasm-tools/README.md

 # Installation

-You can install cwtools globally using npm
+You can install cwtools globally using npm (pass --ignore-scripts due to standalone build)

 `npm install -g @oraichain/cwtools --ignore-scripts`